Jefferson49/RepositoryHierarchy/README.md

 + Generate a standardized archive EAD XML file to export the data of a repository to an archive portal
 + Show more information about sources, source citations, archives, and images of sources/citations in the user frontend
 + Copy source citations from one fact/event to another fact/event by clicking icons in the user frontend
++ Sort and delete source citations within facts/events by clicking icons in the user frontend

 ##  Installation
 + Download the [latest release](https://github.com/Jefferson49/RepositoryHierarchy/releases/latest) of the module